assembler-institute/react-hooks-workshop/README.md

 ### Converting `componentWillUnmount()` to Hooks

-The equivalent of using `componentWillUnmount()` in hooks is also the `useEffect` hook.
+We can also use `useEffect` hook.
 However, in this case the callback should return a function that **is called when the component is unmounted**.

 Here we can see an example written with classes: